Launched in 2013, Slack continues to grow at a heady pace, boasting 10 million daily active users and 85,000 paid customers.

 A box with pointers in Slack

-However, when I signed up to Slack a month later I got no product tour at all!
+However, when I signed up to Slack recently I got no product tour at all!

 The text prompt in Workplace by Facebook